renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 <div style="margin-top:15px;"></div>
 ## Folder Structure

-The folder structure is a very important and a basic part code organization, so having an appropriate and consistent folder structure is a key to fast development.
+The folder structure is a very important part of code organization, so having an appropriate and consistent folder structure is a key for fast development.

-This folder structure I have found to be the most appropriate and I have been using for my web apps is below.
+The folder structure I have found to be the most appropriate and have been using for my web apps is shown and explained below.

 ```
 |